ambiorix-web/ambiorix-examples/README.md

 ## "Unopinionated and Minimalist"...
 What does that mean?

-Ambiorix does not assume you're going to build your API in any certain way or using a certain design pattern.
-You have absolute full control of how you handle your requests to the server and how you respond.
+Ambiorix does not assume you're going to build your app/API in any certain way or using a certain design pattern.
+You have absolute full control of how you handle requests to the server and how you respond.

 ## So, why should I use ambiorix?

 - Makes building web applications with R **VERY** easy
-- Used for both server rendered apps as well as API/Microservices
+- Used for both server rendered apps (SSRs) as well as API/Microservices
 - Full control of the request and response cycle
 - Great to use with your favorite client side framework (whether React, Angular, Vue etc.)